maxigit/vim-xrange/README.md

 - DONE list current ranges
 - DONE extract vim (part of dictionary ?)
    - DONE remove second substitute ?
-- TODO change mapping upper case complete
+- DONE change mapping upper case complete
 - TODO change block in README
   better if there is a range under cursor prefill it so @> got to current_range output